codemistic/HacktoberFest/web-development/main.md

 #### You can create an issue and choose your part and work on that

 - You Must Have to Host the website.
-- You can use any of the Hosting Plateform like : Heroku, Netlify, AWS etc.
+- You can choose any tech stack and work on it.
+- Make sure you create an issue labelling hacktoberfest before starting working on the project.

 The website will be hosted on GitHub.